 Invisalign straightens your teeth using a custom-made series of aligners created for you and only you.
 These aligner trays are made of smooth, comfortable and virtually invisible plastic that you wear over your teeth.
 They gradually and gently shift your teeth into place.
 There are no metal brackets to attach and no wires to tighten.
 You just pop in a new set of aligners approximately every two weeks, until your treatment is complete.
 You'll achieve a great smile with little interference to your daily life.

 Your dentist will discuss your case in detail to determine if you're a good candidate for Invisalign.

 Your dentist will take x-rays, pictures and impressions of your teeth, which Invisalign will use to create a digital 3-D image of them.
 From these images your dentist will map out a precise treatment plan, including the exact movements of your teeth, and tell you the approximate length of treatment.
 Using the same technology your dentist will be able to show you a virtual representation of how your teeth will move with each stage of treatment.
-While every case is unique to each patient, treatment typically takes approximately a year for adults.
+While every case is unique to each patient, treatment typically takes six to fifteen months for adults.
 For teens the length of treatments is comparable to that of braces.